greydanus/greydanus.github.io/2022-05-18-studying-growth.md

   <a href="https://colab.research.google.com/drive/1vG7yjOHxejdk_YfvKhASanNs0YvKDO5-" id="linkbutton" target="_blank"><span class="colab-span">Speciation</span> with NCA</a>
 </div>

 From a dynamical systems perspective, this NCA model has three different [_basins of attraction_](http://www.scholarpedia.org/article/Basin_of_attraction), one for each flower.
 The initial seed determines which basin the system ultimately converges to.
 In the future, it would be interesting to train a model that produces a wider variety of final organisms.
-Then we could use its "DNA" vectors to construct a "tree of life," showing how closely-related various organisms are[^fn9] and at what point in training they split from a common ancestor.
+Then we could use its "DNA" vectors to construct a "tree of life," showing how closely related various organisms are[^fn9] and at what point in training they split from a common ancestor.

 ## Final remarks

-The main purpose of this post was fun and personal interest.
+The main purposes of this post was personal interest.
 However, there are a number of ways that NCA can contribute to civilization in the long term.
 The prospect of isolating the top one hundred signaling molecules used in natural morphogenesis, tracking their concentrations during growth in various tissues, and then training an NCA to reproduce the same growth patterns with the same morphogens is particularly exciting.
 This would allow us to obtain a complex model of biological morphogenesis with some degree of predictive power.
-A model with sufficient predictive power could help us "solve for" the optimal cocktail of signaling molecules needed to speed up, slow down, or otherwise modify cell growth.
-Such a model could be used to adversarially slow down the growth of cancerous cells in a patient with cancer or artificially accelerate the growth of bones in a patient with osteoporosis.
+Such a model could help us "solve for" the optimal cocktail of signaling molecules needed to speed up, slow down, or otherwise modify cell growth.
+It could even be used to adversarially slow down the growth of cancerous cells in a patient with cancer or artificially accelerate the growth of bone cells in a patient with osteoporosis.

 One of the themes of this post is that _patterns of growth are surprisingly similar_ across organisms.
 This hints at the fact that there are principles of growth that transcend biology.
 These principles can be studied in a computational substrate in a way that gives useful insights about the original biological systems.
 These insights, we believe, shine a new light on the everyday miracle of growth.